Tracy Baird, MPH, Research Associate | [email protected]

 Tracy joined the staff of Promise686 in June 2012 as the Director of Ministry Operations.
 In January 2015 she transitioned to the role of Research Associate.
 Tracy has a professional background in research and teaching and holds a Masters in Public Health from the University of North Carolina at Chapel Hill and dual degrees in Psychology and Education from Duke University.
 Tracy has volunteered extensively in Christian ministry and in her local public schools.
 Tracy and her husband, Paul, are the parents of three children.
 Since 2010, she and her family have hosted 21 children in their home – initially through Safe Families for Children and currently as approved foster parents.

 Ty Bryant, Vice President | [email protected]

 Ty joined the staff of Promise686 in March 2014 as the Director of Foster Care Strategy.
 For the previous 15 years, Ty served as a staff pastor in Children’s Ministry at Perimeter Church.
 Ty has a Bachelor of Arts in History and Secondary Education from Lenoir-Rhyne University, a Master of Arts in Spiritual Formation from Wheaton College (IL), and a Master of Science in Professional Counseling from Georgia State University.
 Ty was himself adopted as an infant; thus, the call to raise up loving homes for vulnerable children is personal to him.
-Ty and his wife, Kristen, are parenting six children, including a sibling group of three from foster care – two whose adoptions are final and the other in process.
+Ty and his wife, Kristen, are parents of six children, including a sibling group of three from foster care whose adoptions have recently been finalized.